mvnaol2026/Gravity-Does-Not-Exist/README.md

 **Author:** Vyacheslav, M.V.N. (mvnaol2026)
 **Location:** Kyiv, Ukraine
-**Date:** The hypothesis was conceived in 2000, published as a printed book in 2021, and revised and uploaded to the repository in 2026.
+**Date:** The hypothesis was conceived in 2000, published as a printed book in 2021, and revised and uploaded to the repository in May 2026.

 ---